-The shortage of potable water has been highlighted during the recent months especially in the Cape region with many households retrofitting their toilet cisterns to use non-potable water.
+The shortage of potable water has been highlighted in the past, especially in the Cape region with many households retrofitting their toilet cisterns to use non-potable water due to the drought in 2019.
 Greywater from washing machines, bath or shower water, or collected rainwater is used to fill toilets and for doing other household chores and gardening.

 And for some there is that burning question ...

 Is it ok to adopt the “selective flushing” policy; “If it’s yellow, let it mellow” or as they say in the Caribbean “In the land of sun and fun, we do not flush for No. 1” ?

 So how does this affect you in the workplace?